Cloud installation guide

 create user postgres_ai_mon with password '<STRONG_RANDOM_PASSWORD>';

-grant pg_read_all_stats to postgres_ai_mon;
+grant pg_monitor to postgres_ai_mon;

-grant usage on schema public to postgres_ai_mon;
+grant connect on database postgres to postgres_ai_mon;

 Step 4: Start monitoring

-npx postgresai@latest mon local-install \
+npx [email protected] mon local-install \

 Use the "Direct connection" string, not the pooled connection (port 6543).
 Monitoring requires direct PostgreSQL protocol access.